Places Visited:

 Sometimes signs just ring a bell.
 This Varmint sign was one.
 Where else can you see a "Varmint Guns on sale" sign?
 I hope you enjoy it as much as we did.

-Joyce took this picture to showcase a beautiful talus slope.
+Joyce took this picture taken from the Hagerman Valley showcases a beautiful talus slope.

-Clean, cold water gushing from numerous springs provides ideal conditions for fish hatcheries and commercial fish farms.
+Clean, cold water gushing from the thousand springs provides ideal conditions for fish hatcheries and commercial fish farms.

 Do you remember the Snake River Aquifer we discussed in travelogue #62 that flowed through "pillow basalt", well you are about to see water springing out of lava rock in an area along the Snake River called 1,000 Springs.